Community & Vitality

 We look forward to partnering with centers and departments to develop gatherings and meaningful relationships that empower instructors to support each other within and outside of the classroom.
 We aspire to weave this spirit of care into our collegial interactions and learning communities.

-Our programs are open to all and offer the Northwestern community a variety of ways to develop teaching skills, enhance student learning, and find community.
-The following programs will spark your curiosity about community and vitality.
+Our programs and initiatives are open to all and offer the Northwestern community a variety of ways to develop teaching skills, enhance student learning, and find community.
+The following programs and initiatives will spark your curiosity about community and vitality.

 Instructor Vitality